luciopaiva/globe/README.md

 ![](screenshot.png)

-A rotating globe made of thousands of particles, rendered on a 2D canvas.
+A rotating globe made of thousands of particles, rendered on a 2D canvas using vanilla Javascript.
+I admit the final scene is a bit darker than what I wanted, so you may need to increase monitor brightness to be able to fully see it.

-# Doing canvas optimization
+## Doing canvas optimization

+Here's some annotations I did while I was developing it.
+The challenge here was to see how many particles could I render using HTML5 canvas in 2D rendering mode, doing all model and projection calculations by myself.

-## Part 1: use filStyle wisely
+### Part 1: use filStyle wisely

 Setting `context.fillStyle` is expensive, but only if the value style actually changed.
 If you pass the same style currently being used, it doesn't seem to hurt CPU.
 This gave me a few ideas.